bordernone/SinglePlayerRacing/README.md

 - Overlapping objects: Difficult to spawn items without overlapping
 - Designing track: Placing strides on the track was difficult.

-### Current Game's Limtations
+### Current Game's Limitations
 - Single player
-- Car's physics: Car's acceleratoin is not realstic, like the car comes to a sudden stop when the control is released
+- Car's physics: Car's acceleration is not realistic, like the car comes to a sudden stop when the control is released
 - Idle obstacles: Obstacles like cars should be moving toward the player's instead of being stationary

 ### Lessons Learned